Jazi1999/BDA-ML/README.md

 # Use Case

-Development and deployment of a Random Forest Classifier using Spark ML to determine loan approval success based on individual profile and default status
+Development and deployment of a Random Forest Classifier using Spark ML to determine loan approval success.

 * Exploratory analysis using PySpark
 * Feature engineering using Spark SQL